King provides opportunities for students to serve others, volunteer, and go on mission trips.

 BRISTOL, Tenn., May 11, 2017 – Registration is now open for a select set of collegiate courses for adults ages 60 and over.
 The offerings are part of the Lifelong Learning program at King in which the adult learners can audit non-credit classes at King’s main campus in Bristol, Tenn., free of charge.

-“The hallmark of a broadly educated individual is to be a lifelong learner,” said Dr. Matt Roberts, vice president for Academic Affairs at King University.
+“The hallmark of a broadly educated individual is to be a lifelong learner,” said Dr. Matt Roberts, Provost at King University.
 “Part of King’s commitment to education is to develop lifelong learners – learners who develop an intellectual curiosity for their world that never diminishes as they get older…a program such as the Lifelong Learning at King helps define and sustain that commitment for our students and our community.”

 The new program will offer a select set of courses taught by King professors in the King College of Arts & Sciences and King’s School of Communication, Information, and Design.
 The courses cover a range of studies at King including religion, music, theatre, history, literature, intelligence studies, and politics.